-I bought Opal the Outback back in January of this year.
+I bought Opal the 2013 Subaru Outback back in January of 2019.
 It was a scary decision to fork over so much money, but over time.
 I also realized she’s one of the best decisions that I’ve ever made.
 Since then, I also started a new job, one that allows me to be remote most of the time.
-Over the past few months, I’ve been slowly perfecting my live-and-work on the road setup.
+Since getting her, I’ve been slowly perfecting my live-and-work on the road setup.
 I’m not very handy.
 I honestly don’t really care to learn or acquire all the tools required for actual construction.
-I wanted to leave my car largely unmodified.
+I wanted to leave my car largely unmodified because I do use it for actual car things.
 So here’s my guide to a Subaru Outback build out without actually building anything out.

 Table of contents